ReXulEc/ReXulEc/README.md

 for 3 years.I can code python, javascript, html, css.

 - 🔭 I’m currently working on a website..
-- 🌱 I’m currently learning Vue Js.
+- 🌱 I’m currently learning Python.
 - ✨ I want to make a plugin for PreMid.

 You can follow me on these platforms to get more information about me and follow news about my projects!